WeissFi/weissfi-docs/docs/earn.md

 ### Liquidation Gains

-When a borrower is liquidated, depositors receive their collateral (**SUI**) at a discount, increasing overall returns.
+When a borrower is liquidated, your deposited **DORI** is used to offset the vault's debt, and in exchange you receive the borrower's **collateral** plus a **10% liquidation bonus**, increasing overall returns.

 ### Real Yield